Judith Hemmendinger: Early life

-Phillip Feist, a native of Frankfurt who worked as a mining engineer, and his wife Hannah, nee Eisenmann.
-She was a great granddaughter of Eliezer Liepman Philip Prins.
+Phillip Feist, a native of Frankfurt who worked as a mining engineer, and his wife Hannah, née Eisenmann.
+She was a great-granddaughter of Eliezer Liepman Philip Prins.
 Her family was Orthodox Jewish and well-off.
 She was the second of five children.
 When she was five years old, her father found employment in the Parisian suburb of Eaubonne and moved the family to France.
 As the only Jews in their locale, the Feist children attended public school, where they spoke French and learned secular subjects, while, at home, they spoke German and were tutored in Hebrew and the Bible.
 When her older sister began high school, Judith's family moved to Paris.

 World War II

-The outbreak of war in September 1939 found the Feists on their annual summer vacation in Megève, southern France.
+The outbreak of World War II in September 1939 found the Feists on their annual summer vacation in Megève, southern France.
 Phillip Feist was arrested as an enemy alien and deported to a detention camp in Normandy.
 The rest of the family was assigned to a house in Megève.
 Upon Phillip's release in June 1940, the family traveled to Roanne in the French Free Zone.
 However, German officials advised Phillip to return to Paris, while his wife and children stayed in Roanne.
 Later, Phillip traveled to Nice to open a school, at the behest of Rabbi Schneour Zalman Schneersohn.
 He was arrested at the Nice train station and interned in the Gurs internment camp.
 He was afterwards deported to the Drancy internment camp and on to Auschwitz in September 1943, where he was murdered on the same day he arrived.

 In summer 1942, Judith began working at a youth hostel for hidden children operated by the Œuvre de secours aux enfants (OSE), a French Jewish children's aid organization based in Geneva.
-On January 1, 1943, she traveled under the alias of Jacqueline Fournier to Taluyers, and joined a covert hakhshara (Zionist agricultural training institute) operated by the Eclaireuses et Eclaireurs israélites de France under the guise of an agricultural school.
+On 1 January 1943, she traveled under the alias of Jacqueline Fournier to Taluyers, and joined a covert hakhshara (Zionist agricultural training institute) operated by the Éclaireuses et Éclaireurs israélites de France under the guise of an agricultural school.
 The student body of 22 young Jewish men and women all carried false papers.
 She developed a relationship with one of the students, Claude Hemmendinger, but in September 1943, her mother called her to accompany her and her younger siblings on an escape to Switzerland, following her father's arrest.
 The family trekked over the Alps with a guide, but was arrested after crossing the border and was detained in Geneva.

 After their release, they were sent to a refugee camp, where Judith worked as a teacher.
 She applied for a six-month course being offered by the OSE to train social workers "to deal with the post-war situation", and was accepted.
 As part of her job, she interviewed child refugees traveling under false papers to find out their true identities, with the goal of re-uniting them with their families after the war.